Guardian Angels pound out 18 hits in 19-11 opening-round win over Freeman

 Get going, they did.

 Guardian Angels tied it up in the bottom of the third.
-Leah Jansen walked, advanced to second on Shelby Perchel's groundout, then scored on Livia Hunke's base hit.
+Leah Jansen walked, advanced to second on Shelby Perchal's groundout, then scored on Livia Hunke's base hit.

 The Bluejays then took the lead for good in the bottom of the fourth.
 Tori Buss singled and scored on Kiley Pojar's home run over the right-center field wall.

-Perchel later scored on Kate Gnad's base hit.
-Later, Hunke, Gnad and Sydney Hutchinson - running for Fischer - occupied the three bases before Aurbrey Kreikemeier blasted a grand slam over the center field wall.
+Perchal later scored on Gnad's base hit.
+Later, Hunke, Gnad and Sydney Hutchinson — running for Fischer — occupied the three bases before Aubrey Kreikemeier blasted a grand slam over the center field wall.

 It was overdue, as up to that point, Kreikemeier, the team's leading hitter, did not have a hit.